codeSessionsP2/masimapage/README.md

 Changes within the source `html`, `js` & `scss` are watched by gulp, browser sync updates the browser ..

-## Staging with travis
+## Automated deployment with travis
-For automated deployment to your gh-pages branch use [travis](https://travis-ci.org).
+To automate the deployment from your master to your gh-pages branch use travis.
 To do so

 - Create a travis-account [here](https://travis-ci.org)
 - Create a new github token for public repos from [here](https://github.com/settings/tokens)